-How to Clean Different Sneaker Parts
+Cleaning Different Sneaker Parts

 The outsole, or bottom, of your sneaker is going to get dirtier than almost any other part of the shoe.
 Why?
 Because it interacts most directly with the outside world, whether it be mud, cement, grass, dirt, sand, or some combination of elements.
-While this area will never be wholly clean (unless you want to walk around in plastic bags all the time, Mr. Hughes), there’s some general maintenance you can do to reduce the messiness.
+While this area will never be wholly clean (unless you want to walk around in plastic bags all the time), there’s some general maintenance you can do to reduce the messiness.

 On a weekly basis, take a brush to your sneaker’s sole.
-Once the dirt has been wiped clean, liberally apply the warm water and detergent mixture we discussed above, and things off with a pass from a clean cloth.
+Once the dirt has been wiped clean, liberally apply the warm water and detergent mixture we discussed above, and wipe things off with a pass from a clean cloth.

 Though you can get away with lax outsole maintenance, you absolutely cannot take such a chill approach to your midsole.
 This section of the sneaker is clearly visible and is usually intended to be bright white, so it’s important to clean it regularly.

-An easy solution is to take a good ol-fashionedto it.
+An easy solution is to take a good old-fashionedto it.
 Perhaps not the most elegant trick, but it can do a lot to enhance the color of a rubber sole and reduce grime along the edges.

 Cleaning the tongue can really amp up your shoe’s overall appearance, so never skip it during maintenance.
 For the tongue, simply apply the fabric-specific techniques we discussed above depending on its material make-up: A suede tongue gets the brush while a canvas one gets the soap.

 Just as important as cleaning up the exterior is to knock out noxious odors from the interior.
 You can do this in a number of different ways, but we basically like to treat the inside of the shoe much like we treat the outside.
 Remove the insole (if possible) and wash it with either a water and detergent mixture or one made with water and white vinegar.
-I find that detergent or shoe cleaner is better for general cleaning, while vinegar helps with odors.
+We find that detergent or shoe cleaner is better for general cleaning, while vinegar helps with odors.